rossetti/KSLBook/docs/02-Chapter2.md

 abstract fun score(data: DoubleArray, cdf: ContinuousDistributionIfc) : Score
 ```

-The contract for this function is it will return a numerical value that measures the quality of the distribution fit given the observed data and a hypothesized continuous distribution function.
+The contract for this function is that it will return a numerical value that measures the quality of the distribution fit given the observed data and a hypothesized continuous distribution function.
 In addition, the function, `badScore(),` should return the worse possible score for the metric.
 The `badScore()` function should be used if there is some error or issue that prevents the scoring procedure from determining a score for the fit.
 A `Score` is a data class that indicates whether the score is `valid` or not and provides the metric that determined the score.
 You can think of the metric as the units of measure.
 The metric defines the domain (or set of legal values) for the metric and its direction.
 By direction, we mean whether bigger scores are better than smaller scores or vice versa.
 This information is used when a set of scores are combined into an overall score.

 The KSL has many pre-defined scoring models.
 The user can specify the criteria to use for the scoring evaluation process or accept the defaults.
 Two of the scoring models are based on a histogram summary of the data.
 This involves dividing the range of observations via break points $b_j$ and tabulating frequencies or proportions of the data falling with the defined intervals or bins.
 The KSL does not use arbitrary break points from a histogram binning process.
 Instead the KSL attempts to define the break points for the intervals such that each interval has the *same* probability of occurrence.
 This ensures that the expected number of observations within each interval is the same.
 The theoretical basis for this approach can be found in [@CAWilliams1950].